khulnasoft-lab/design.khulnasoft.com/contents/components/dropdowns.md

 Dropdown buttons may be split when there are multiple action options.
 The text button will allow immediate access to the most common option and an attached dropdown button is available to either change the default action.
 The dropdown button is attached to the right of the text button and has a chevron icon as its label.

-If the dropdown menu has no related actions available, a split dropdown button should be converted back to just a text button.
+If the dropdown menu has no related actions available, a split dropdown button should be converted back to a text button.

 The currently selected action has a checkmark on the left side of the dropdown item.
 See also [checkmark dropdowns](/components/dropdowns).